codyscwalton/Subsplash-bulk-media-create/README.txt

-This bulk create script was built on a whim to get a client to sign up (hopefully), the client wants to backfill years of content in Subsplash but is currently delivering media via HLS/.m3u8 so the bulk import tool will not work for them.
-With this script we can bulk create media items in their Dashboard and they an use the bulk edit process to then assign metadata and stream URLs for the content.
+This script serves a couple of different purposes but at the root, it creates x amount of empty media items in a given appkey.

+With empty items, you at least have an ID and can use it in the bulk edit process to apply metadata.
+This could be branched to create items from external sources and pass along existing metadata/files.